dexit/clean-ui/README.md

 # Clean UI

-Make WordPress prettier and your client happy.
+Make WordPress prettier and your client happier.

 ## Installation